Lucifer (2019 Indian film): Sequels

-When asked about the possibility of a sequel, Murali told to International Business Times on a 4 April 2019 interview that "Lucifer is definitely designed as a franchise, and it is very evident from its structure and progression that it is one.
-I will abstain myself here from giving you any further leads".
-On the same month, when asked about any prequel or sequel plans, Murali told to The Hindu: "It has been made evident on screen that the film is modelled as a franchise platform.
+When asked about any prequel or sequel plans, Murali told to The Hindu: "It has been made evident on screen that the film is modelled as a franchise platform.
 There are sumptuous dramatic clues and hideaways throughout the film, which hint at continuity".
 On a May 2019 interview to The Times of India, Prithviraj said that he has not decided on directing a sequel because of the time he needs to find for the film in between his busy acting schedules.
 At the same time, he said: "Lucifer was never written as a one-film story.
 From the time Murali and I started talking about the story, we knew it wasn't something that would end in a single film.
 In fact, I was quite tempted to do an 11-episode web series because the story is that spread out.
 We have sort of just picked one area with a few characters of a saga".

 On 18 June 2019, a follow-up to the film titled L2: Empuraan was officially announced by Prithviraj, Mohanlal, Murali and Antony at a press conference held at Kochi.
 The film was set to begin production in the second half of 2020, but was put on hold indefinitely due to the COVID-19 pandemic.
 According to Prithviraj, "Empuraan" means "more than a King and less than a god" and the literal meaning would be "overlord".
 He said Empuraan will not be a continuation of the story seen in Lucifer, but will explain what happened before and after Lucifer.
-He also revealed that Zayed Masood's role in Stephen's and Khureshi's life is not as small as what seen in Lucifer.
+He also revealed that Zayed Masood's role in Stephen's and Khureshi's life is not as small as what is seen in Lucifer.